 If you need to display the finer details of the menu - this one is for you!

-You can easily add another board on further down the track.
+You can easily add another board further down the track.
+Shop here:

 You'd be hard pushed to find a pub or diner in the '50s without a lightbox.
 Something like this had always been on our mind, but we needed it to be timeless and versatile, fitting into any space with ease.
 It also had to be functional, and as such, it's incredibly easy to change your words and what you want to say.

 Its good to be different and its good to be simple.
-We like to think the Merchant Sign is both.
-We were inspired to create something that matched the simple yet function aesthetic fo the products we had made for inside, and so the Merchant Sign took shape.
+We like to think the A-Frame Sign is both.
+We were inspired to create something that matched the simple yet function aesthetic fo the products we had made for inside, and so the A-Frame Sign took shape.
 We like to think it's a good way to say hello when you mean it.

-We love this product because there's no guessing how it works.
+We love the Wooden Pegboard because there's no guessing how it works.
 It's simple, functional and practical.
 We decided to use the architectural birch so it would work with any space, the creamy off white colour looks great in every context.

 Market Chalk Board